mecxist/LIL_OS/README.md

 - 💰 **Context Budgets** — Prevent rule bloat and complexity creep.
 Every new rule, instruction, or piece of automation must justify its cost, keeping your system understandable and maintainable instead of accumulating layers of complexity.

 - ✅ **Automated Validation & Pre-commit Hooks** — Catch problems before they become problems.
 Run validation scripts manually or set up pre-commit hooks to automatically check rule formatting, decision log completeness, reset triggers, and context budget compliance.

+- 🔒 **Secret Detection** — Automatically scans decision logs and governance files for accidentally committed secrets like API keys, tokens, passwords, and credentials.
+Prevents sensitive information from being exposed in version control.
+If secrets are detected, validation fails immediately—protecting your project and your team.

 - ⚙️ **CI/CD Integration** — Works with your existing workflow.
 GitHub Actions integration means validation runs automatically on every push, keeping the whole team in sync without extra effort.